DirectorRobert F. McGowan, Gus Meins, James Parrott

 What made the shorts so compelling to kids (by which I mean kids of all ages) was that their humor was universal, the settings and stories were relatable, and the young stars were just poor and lower-middle class kids not unlike those you played with every day.
 They were the underdogs in every story, a direct reversal of the old Scooby-Doo cliché: The kids were constantly chafing against their meddling parents and other adults.
 Their adventures and capers were good-natured, with loyal animals (like Petey the Pup) as constant companions.
 And while the shorts have been rightly criticized for promoting racial stereotypes, particularly involving the Black cast members (including Allen Hoskins’ Farina, Matthew Beard’s Stymie, and Billie Thomas’ Buckwheat), it’s also important to note that Our Gang was one of the first film series ever to have an integrated cast and to depict its Black and White children as equals.
 A few of its young stars went on to have longer film careers, including Jackie Cooper, Carl Switzer, and Robert Blake.
 And filmmakers Frank Capra, Walter Lantz (creator of the animated Woody Woodpecker), and Charley Chase began their careers as writers for the series.

-ClassicFlix’s The Little Rascals: Volume 5 Blu-ray includes the next batch of 12 shorts in HD as follows (note that the running times listed include a brief title clip ahead of the original studio logos and title cards):
+ClassicFlix’s The Little Rascals: Volume 4 Blu-ray includes the next batch of shorts—12 instead of 11 this time—in HD as follows (note that the running times listed include a brief title clip ahead of the original studio logos and title cards):

-While a couple were directed by Fred Newmeyer (a veteran of several Harold Lloyd films) and Robert McGowan, the rest were directed by Gus Meins (of Buster Brown and Babes in Toyland fame).
+While a few of these shorts were directed by Robert McGowan, James Parrott (a regular Laurel and Hardy helmer) contributes one too, and the rest were all directed by Gus Meins (of Buster Brown and Babes in Toyland fame).
 All were shot on 35 mm photochemical film using nitrate stock at an aspect ratio of 1.37:1.
 For this Blu-ray release, ClassicFlix sought out the best original film elements available for scanning and restoration at 2K.
 ClassicFlix was able to use original nitrate film elements for many of the shorts, with the remainder scanned from fine grain prints and other safety elements.

-As was the case with the first four volumes on Blu-ray (see our reviews here, here, here, and here) the result is impressive.
-The new HD presentation offers the cleanest and highest-resolution image available, easily besting the previous Genius Products/RHI Entertainment DVDs.
-Contrast is much improved and there’s more detail visible than was ever apparent in past TV broadcasts.
+As was the case with the first three volumes on Blu-ray (see our reviews here, here, and here) the result is impressive.
+The new HD presentation offers the cleanest and highest-resolution image available, easily besting the 2008 Genius Products/RHI Entertainment DVD release.
+Contrast is greatly improved and there’s more detail visible now than was apparent in TV broadcasts over the years.
 The digital restoration team has cleaned away scratches, nicks, dust, bad splices, wobble, and other defects.
 Some shots feature soft focus, once in a while there’s a frame or two missing, and there’s also some digital nose reduction used.
 Still, there’s no doubt that these shorts look better than ever.
 What’s more, they’re uncut, with none of the egregious King World Productions edits.
-(As always however, they are a product of their time, so you should definitely keep that in mind when watching.)
+(They are however a product of their time, so you definitely need to keep that in mind when watching.)

 The audio restoration is also impressive in 2.0 mono DTS-HD MA.
 There’s still plenty of analog hiss, and some of the dialogue is a little muffled due to the quality of the recording hardware at the time.
 But plenty of pops, clicks, and crackle have been digitally removed.
 The audio is certainly improved over the previous DVD releases.
 Optional English subtitles are included.